Kentex slipper factory fire: Aftermath

-At least 72 people were killed in the fire.
-Most of the victims likely suffocated from smoke inhalation.
-Many bodies were badly burnt, "reduced to skulls and bones" in some cases.
-Seventy-three of the 74 bodies were found on the factory's second floor.
+At least 72 people were killed in the fire, most of whom likely suffocated from smoke inhalation.
+Many bodies were badly burnt, "reduced to skulls and bones" in some cases, and 73 of the 74 bodies were found on the factory's second floor.
 The Barangay Maysan village hall was converted into a temporary morgue to store the dead.

 On May 14, Valenzuela City fire chief Mel Jose Lagan and senior inspector Ed-Groover Oculam were placed on administrative leave as authorities investigated possible wrongdoing.
-Before the announcement, Lagan was adamant that firefighters had not been negligent.
-He said that the arson unit would look into how the workers became trapped, saying that there were sufficient exits to the building.
+Before the announcement, Lagan was adamant that firefighters had not been negligent, adding the arson unit would look into how workers were trapped and that there were sufficient exits.

-Survivors of the blaze claimed that the factory had sweatshop-like conditions and blamed the large loss of life on barred windows.
-The workers worked for "well below minimum wage" and endured foul smells, according to families of the victims and the Trade Union Congress of the Philippines.
-Pay was dependent on the number of shoes produced, creating wages as little as 300 pesos (US$6.70) in a 12-hour day (minimum wage is 481 pesos).
-Other survivors said that the company was not making required social security and health insurance payments.
-A survivor who escaped from the first floor remarked, "They were screaming for help, holding onto the bars.
+Survivors of the blaze claimed the factory had sweatshop-like conditions and blamed the death toll on barred windows.
+The workers worked for "well below minimum wage" and endured foul odours, according to victims’ families and the Trade Union Congress of the Philippines.
+Salaries depended on the number of shoes produced, with pay as little as ₱300 (US$6.70) for a 12-hour workday, below the minimum wage ₱481.
+Other survivors said Kentex Manufacturing Corporation did not give them legally mandated social security and health insurance payments.
+A survivor who escaped the first floor remarked, "They were screaming for help, holding onto the bars.
 When we could no longer see their hands, we knew they had died ... they died because they were trapped on the second floor."
 Another survivor remarked, "We were running not knowing exactly where to go ... if people had known what to do, it would have been different."